Helping Our Peninsula's Environment

 1) It allows people to sign away their right to free speech when entering a contract - such as getting a job where workers do not have a right to free speech on corporate property.
-An unalienable right to free speech will not allow an employer to take away your rights to free speech.
+An unalienable right (many have tried to delete this idea by changing the definition in Black's Law Dictionary) to free speech will not allow an employer to take away your rights to free speech.

 2) Unlike California's constitution, the U.S. constitution does not allow you to sue government or a business for restricting your free speech; it only allows a suit to defend your free speech if your are charged with lawbreaking.
 California's are called self-executing rights.
 You can use them to sue government or a business for restricting your free speech or any other right in California's Constitution.